Contact Us Now For a Free Consultation

 DuPage County Criminal Cases

 DuPage County is part of the 18th Judicial Circuit in Illinois.
 Most criminal cases in DuPage County are heard at the DuPage County Courthouse, which is located at 505 North County Farm Road, Wheaton, Illinois 60187.
 The current Court building was opened in 1990.
-It is open Monday through Friday from 8 a.m. to 4:30 p.m.
-The criminal cases are heard on the fourth floor of the building.
-Some Domestic Battery cases are heard on the second floor of the courthouse.
-The DuPage County State's Attorney's Office is located next door and the DuPage County Jail is also located next door.
+The DuPage County Courthouse is open Monday through Friday from 8 a.m. to 4:30 p.m.
+Most criminal cases are heard on the fourth floor of the building.
+Some Domestic Battery and DUI cases are heard on the second floor of the courthouse.
+The DuPage County State's Attorney's Office is located next door to the DuPage County Courthouse and the DuPage County Jail is also located next door.
 The Clerk of the Circuit Court's office is located on the first floor of the DuPage County Courthouse.

-Bond Court for DuPage County Bond Hearings is held in Room 2002 at 505 North County Farm Road.
-Weekend Bond Court is at the Sheriff's Office at 501 North County Farm Road.
+Bond Court for DuPage County Bond Hearings are in Room 2002 at 505 North County Farm Road.
+Weekend and Holiday Bond Court is at the Sheriff's Office at 501 North County Farm Road.

 DuPage County has 4 Branch Courthouses that mainly hear Municipal Violation and Traffic Matters.
+Most of the cases in the DuPage County Branch Courthouses are prosecuted by municipalities with Village Attorneys while some cases are prosecuted by Assistant State's Attorneys from the DuPage County State's Attorney's Office.
 The Branch Courthouses are located at:

 Addison, Three Friendship Plaza, 2nd Floor, Addison, Illinois 60101.